lexibank/tlopo/out/references.md

 - <a id="source-Dixon1977"> </a>Dixon, R.M.W.
 1977.
 Where have all the adjectives gone?
 Studies in Language, 1:19–80.
 - <a id="source-Dixon1982"> </a>Dixon, R.M.W.
 1982.
 Where have all the adjectives gone?
 In R.M.W.
 Dixon, ed.
 Where have all the adjectives gone? and other essays in semantics and syntax, 1–62.
 Berlin: Mouton.
 - <a id="source-Dixon1988"> </a>Dixon, R.M.W.
 1988.
 A grammar of Boumaa Fijian.
 Chicago: University of Chicago Press.
+- <a id="source-DJernes1990"> </a>D’Jernes, Lucille.
+1990.
+Arop-Lokep grammar.
+Unpublished ms, Summer Institute of Linguistics, Ukarumpa.
 - <a id="source-DJernes2002"> </a>D’Jernes, Lucille S. 2002.
 Lukep (Pono).
 In John Lynch, Malcolm Ross and Crowley, Terry (eds.), _The Oceanic languages, 249–269.
 Richmond: Curzon Press_.
 - <a id="source-DJernes2013"> </a>D’Jernes, Lucille S. 2013.
 The give and take of the verb root –kaua in Lukep (Pono) [apr].
 Language and Linguistics in Melanesia 31:131–139.
 - <a id="source-DjernesandDjernesnd"> </a>D’Jernes, Jeffrey & Lucille D’Jernes. n.d.
 Arop-Lokep grammar essentials.
 Unpublished MS. Summer Institute of Linguistics, Ukarumpa.